 Stealing from the property – Once the trustee’s sale is completed, or perhaps a few days before, remove all property that is special (jewelry, family pictures, etc).
 I have heard stories of the new owners showing up while the old owners are at work or grocery shopping.
-The new owners have a lock smith change all the locks.
-Meanwhile, someone steals the valuable personal property.
-The old owner must not take any items that are affixed to the walls (cabinets, etc).
+The new owners have the locks changed.
+Meanwhile, someone (could be the new owner, the realtor, the property inspector or a neighbor) steals the valuable personal property.
+The old owner must not take any items that attached to the walls (cabinets, etc).

 On a lighter note – if the new owner is the lender, then they might offer the old owner money to leave, plus give additional time to move “cash for keys”.
 There is no law on that option.
 It is something the old owner will need to address with the new owner or the new owner’s realtor.